DIVERSITY, EQUITY AND INCLUSION PROGRAM DIRECTOR

 Duties may include but are not limited to the following:

-1. Develops, recommends and oversees the implementation of the County’s diversity programs; fosters strategic plans that sustain the ongoing development and benefit of diversity to the County; develops and proposes County-wide policies, procedures and personnel ordinance changes related to diversity and affirmative action; manages and directs the development, implementation and evaluation of work programs, plans, processes and systems to achieve County goals, objectives and performance measures consistent with the County’s quality and citizen service expectations; analyzes external trends, understands key risk areas in need of diversity development and identifies areas where opportunities exist for the development of diversity initiatives.
+1. Develops, recommends and oversees the implementation of the County’s diversity programs; fosters strategic plans that sustain the ongoing development and benefit of diversity, equity, and inclusion to the County; develops and proposes County-wide policies, procedures and personnel ordinance changes related to diversity and affirmative action; manages and directs the development, implementation and evaluation of work programs, plans, processes and systems to achieve County goals, objectives and performance measures consistent with the County’s quality and citizen service expectations; analyzes external trends, understands key risk areas in need of diversity development and identifies areas where opportunities exist for the development of diversity initiatives.

 2. Supports County’s affirmative action goals by actively performing focused outreach and recruitment efforts; works closely with the County’s Department of Employee Services management and staff to attract, develop and retain highly competent, service-oriented County employees through practices that support the County’s mission, objectives and service expectations; develops and maintains positive business relationships with individuals, organizations and community groups willing to partner on issues of workforce diversity in order to provide increasingly diverse applicant pools.